raissagd/JavaScript30/README.md

 <details markdown='1'><summary>Sticky Nav</summary>
 Thoughts: Learned how to create a sticky navbar.
 It made me realise, that I only knew how to do that using Bootstrap.</details>

+### 👉 Day twenty-five:

+<details markdown='1'><summary>Event capture, propagation, and bubbling </summary>
+Thoughts: Great way to review some concepts about bubbling, a really important concept of frontend. </details>